mcagov/waves-app/README.md

 There are three points of entry for a submission:
 1. Via a customer entry on the Online portal (submission#source `:online`)
 2. Via a manual entry by the Finance Team (submission#source `:manual_entry`)
-3. Via a manual entry by a Registration Officer (submission#source `:manual_entry`)
+3. ~~Via a manual entry by a Registration Officer (submission#source `:manual_entry`)~~ This has been changed: Finance Team create Payments which are linked or converted to applications by a Registration Officer.

 The initial state of an `:online` entry is `:incomplete`.
 When payment is completed and all the owners have made their declarations, then it moves to `:unassigned` and can be claimed by a Registration Officer.

 When a submission enters the default :incomplete state, it fires an event `build_default`, invoking the `SubmissionBuilder` and setting up all the defaults.
 If you want to initialize a submission object to build a form or any other instance when you don't want a record to be created, you need to forecfully set the state to :initializing.
 For example: `Submission.new(state: :initializing)`.

 The initial state of a `:manual_entry` is `:unassigned` so that it can be claimed.
-Note that a submission created by the Finance Team sets the flag `submission#officer_intervention_required` to ensure that the Registration Officer checks the details before they can action it.

 ##### Submission Behaviour
 A submission's behaviour depends on the follwing attributes: